ttetrafon/practice/unreal engine/UI.md

 - Use layers for when many different UI widgets need to alternate quickly (like an inventory screen, a quests list, a map, and so on).
 - When a widget needs to be hidden, change its visibility to *collapsed*, a state which does not consume any resources.
 - For visible widgets that are not interactable, make their visibility to *not hit-testable (self & children)*.
+- For screens that change a lot, use an overlay as a HUD, with appropriate areas for stacks of widgets (layers).
+Then create abstract methods that can push/pop widgets in/from these layers.

 ## Widgets